 Seamus says that he "eats to live rather than lives to eat."
 In Ant Farm we learn his son Paddy has a different approach to life.
 As a result, when they are together Paddy cooks and Seamus cleans up.

 Oh right, applesauce on pizza.
 Try it; you'll like it.
 Mikey did.
 However, there is no truth to the rumors that the McCrees are planning a cookbook.
-[Update on that: They are part of a cookbook, which you can get free.
-They have a recipe in a FREE Kindle book KP Authors Cook Their Books.
+[Update on that: They have a recipe in a Kindle book that sadly is no longer in print: KP Authors Cook Their Books.
+Don't you love the cover?

 It really is tasty, and you don't have to wait for the pizza to cool down before you can start eating it.